skylight-hq/skylight.digital/pages/toolkits/content_guide/02_tldr.md

 * Organize your page around one topic.
 * Use clear, descriptive terms that relate to the topic in titles and headings.
 * Give every image descriptive alt text.
 * Buttons should always contain actions.
 The language should be clear and concise.
-Capitalize every word, including articles.
+Use sentence case.
 * Use sentence case for checkboxes and radio buttons.
 * Use sentence case for drop-down menu names and menu items.
 * Use sentence case for form titles and form fields.
 Only request information that we need and intend to use.
 Don’t ask for irrelevant personal information, like gender.